beancount/fava/docs/development.rst

 Setting up a development environment
 ------------------------------------

-If you want to hack on Fava or run the latest development version, this will get you up and running:
+If you want to hack on Fava or run the latest development version, make sure you have Python 3 (with `pip`) and Node.js (with `npm`) installed.
+Then this will get you up and running:

 .. code:: bash